phirecms/phirecms/README.md

 2. Copy and save the configuration to the `config.php` file (The step may be skipped if the `config.php` file is writable)
 3. Set up the initial user

+### Standalone Release Candidate

+You can download a standalone version of the release candidate that comes packaged with 6 basic modules to give you some common CMS features right out of the gate.
+Head over to the [main Phire website](http://www.phirecms.org/) to download a copy of it.
+The 6 modules included in the standalone version are:

+* phire-content
+* phire-media
+* phire-templates
+* phire-navigation
+* phire-categories
+* phire-fields

 THAT'S IT!
 ----------
 You can then login it at: